 Is it Possible to Remove m=1 from Blogger?

-No, It is practically impossible for us to remove the m=1 from the Blogger URLs, as we do not have access to the root of the Blogger.
-But what happens if I say there is no need to remove /?m=1 from the Blogger blog posts?
+No, It is practically impossible to remove the m=1 from the Blogger URLs, as we do not have access to the root of the Blogger.
+But there is no need to remove /?m=1 from the Blogger blog posts.